ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 mentioned that he had solved some challenges like this with regex, although not under such time constraints.

-<h3>Regex</h3>

-Regex was a powerful tool for this part.
-I definitely didn't use it to it's full potential, nevertheless, I used it to identify function boundaries and for extracting the template variables from the functions.

 # Only the Bare minimum

 *ranting*...